List of Coronation Street characters introduced in 2008: Tom Kerrigan

 Thomas "Tom" Kerrigan, played by Philip McGinley, is the cousin of Liam (Rob James-Collier), Paul (Sean Gallagher) and Michelle Connor (Kym Marsh).
 He returns to Coronation Street in June 2008, having previously being seen at Liam's stag party in February that year.
-On his return, he flirts with Carla (Alison King), Paul's widow, much to her fiance, Tony Gordon's (Gray O'Brien) dislike.
+On his return, he flirts with Carla (Alison King), Paul's widow, much to her fiancé, Tony Gordon's (Gray O'Brien) dislike.
 On 23 March 2009, it was revealed that Tom had been axed from the show.

 Tom makes friends with gay character Sean Tully (Antony Cotton).
 On 3 September 2008, Sean mistakenly thinks Tom is gay and when Tom tells Sean that he is straight, Sean leaves in a huff.
 This leads to Sean's partner, Marcus Dent (Charlie Condou), punching Tom after he suspects that he has slept with Sean.

 In September 2008, Tom and Liam go into business together, selling men's shirts, called 'Lad Rags'.
 Unable to get a loan from the bank, Tom turns to Carla who gives him the £50,000 that he needs, on the condition that she can have a 25% share in the business.
 This angers Liam initially but he eventually accepts the partnership.
 He insists, however, that Carla's 25% comes out of Tom's share of the business.

 Tom is devastated when Liam is killed by a hit-and-run driver in October 2008.
 Weeks after his death, Tom is confronted by Liam's wife Maria (Samia Ghadie) about Carla's involvement in 'Lad Rags' and he is forced to admit that Carla had invested money in the business.
 On 3 December 2008, at Tony and Carla's wedding, Tom and Michelle discover Liam and Carla's affair as Sally Webster (Sally Dynevor) reveals it to Maria.
 This infuriates her and she is about to confront Carla, but she and her new husband, Tony, have already left for their honeymoon.
 Tom is confused as to Maria's repeated allegations and tries his best to convince her that he knew of no affair.
 When Maria begins to believe Tony killed Liam, Tom tries to convince her of Tony's innocence, despite his own initial suspicions on the night of Liam's death.

 In March 2009, Maria receives Carla's 25% share of 'Lad Rags' making Tom a minority shareholder to her combined 75%.
 Around this time, he begins to have feelings for her and is not happy when she seeks financial advice from Tony about the business.
 Tony warns Tom to keep out of it, saying that he knows about his crush on Maria.
 This infuriates Tom and as revenge, he reveals to Tony's new business partner Luke Strong (Craig Kelly) that Tony is having him followed by a private investigator.
 Tom leaves the Street in April, following a big argument with Maria and Tony.
 He is last seen kissing Kelly Crabtree (Tupele Dorgu) outside the Rovers on her birthday, leaving Tony and Maria inside.